Dragonlogesh/ShopifyDataScienceInternChallenge2022/README.md

 # Shopify Data Science Intern Challenge 2022
 These are my answers to the Shopify Data Science Intern Challenge for Winter 2022!

-Please see Q1.ipynb for the answers to question 1 and Q2.pdf for my answers to question 2.
+Q1.ipynb contains my solution to question 1 of the challenge Q2.pdf contains my solution to question 2 of the challenge